Skip to content

 Germany Requires biometric compliance check.
 Some consulates use automated scanners — exact centering matters more.

-Netherlands Accepts photos with a light blue background in addition to white/gray.
+Netherlands Accepts photos with a light blue background in addition to light grey/white.

 Italy Stricter on recency — some consulates reject photos that appear older than 3 months.

-Sweden Digital submissions must be exactly 413 × 531 px — no tolerance for close approximations.
+Sweden Digital submissions must match the requested pixel dimensions closely — no tolerance for loose approximations.

-When in doubt, use a pure white background and exactly 35 × 45 mm dimensions.
-This combination is accepted everywhere.
+When in doubt, use a plain light-grey background and exactly 35 × 45 mm dimensions.
+This combination is accepted across all 29 member states.

 How to Take a Schengen Visa Photo at Home